nens/threedi-docs/source/e_1d_tutorial.rst

 Verify the schematisation using the schematisation checker
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Before sending the model to the web portal we want to check the schematization.
+Before sending the model to 3Di Management we want to check the schematization.
 We can use the schematization checker for this.
 It checks the model tables for many possible errors that cause the model to crash when you want to compile the model.
 In order to check your model schematization, follow these steps:

 A.	Select the **commands for working with 3Di models** button.
 On the right of your screen, a tab "3Di" will open.
 [1]
 B.	Expand the "Step 1 – Check data" line and click on the **raster checker**.
 [2]